-A Group of five (G5) is five or more Canadian citizens or permanent residents who have arranged to sponsor a refugee living abroad to come to Canada.
-All of the group members must be at least 18 years of age and live or have representatives in the area where the refugee will settle.
+A Group of Five (G5) is five or more Canadian citizens or permanent residents who have arranged to sponsor a refugee living abroad to come to Canada.

+G5s may only sponsor applicants who are recognized as refugees by either the United Nations Refugee Agency (UNHCR) or a foreign state.
 The principal applicant MUST already have refugee status.
-Having refugee status means that an authorized body has determined that an individual meets its refugee definition.
-This authorized body can either be the UNHCR or the government of the country (i.e., foreign state) where the asylum seeker is currently living.
+Having refugee status means that an authorized body has found that an individual meets its refugee definition.
+This authorized body can either be the UNHCR or the government of the country (i.e., foreign state) where the refugee is now living.

 Find out what you should do after you apply to sponsor a refugee.

 Quebec has its own process to sponsor refugees.
 For sponsors in Quebec, visit refugee sponsorship in Quebec.